Failure To Protect

 “You do remember that we have a lease with an option to buy, don’t you?
-I want the property values to stay right where they are until we own this place.”
+I want them to stay right where they are until we own this place.”

-They’d agree to live together for a year, before deciding if marriage was the right move.
+They had agreed to live together for a year, before deciding if marriage was the right move.
 Dre didn’t need a year.
 He was all in.

-He turned away from the window, sat down on the living room couch and quietly inhaled.
+Turning away from the window, he sat down on the living room couch.
 There was something he needed to tell Angela.

 “Yeah, uh, Erika had an early meeting and asked me to drop her off.”

-Dre sighed inwardly.
-Angela definitely was not okay about what he’d just told her.
-But Dre felt an obligation to Erika and Bailey that he could not, would not shirk.
-Bailey’s father, Earl, had been a friend and mentor to Dre after he’d done time at Cochran State Prison for drug dealing.
-Dre now had a successful house-flipping business because Earl had taken him under his wing and taught him a legit business.
+Dre felt an obligation to Erika and Bailey that he could not and would not shirk.
+Bailey’s father, Earl, had become his friend and mentor after Dre’s release from Corcoran State Prison for drug dealing.
+Dre now had a successful house-flipping business because Earl had taken him under his wing and taught him a legit way to make a living.

 Earl’s death from bone cancer hit everyone hard.
 He was only forty-one.
 Dre would never forget his deathbed plea nine months ago to take care of my girls.
-Angela would just have to understand.
+Angela would have to understand.

 He had tried bringing Erika and Angela together in the hope that they would bond.
 That hadn’t happened.
-Initially, Dre was surprised when he’d picked up on Angela’s jealousy because he had never sensed that she was insecure about their relationship.
-But in the end, Dre knew that women were women, no matter how fine, how smart or how much cash they had in the bank.
-Angela would never admit being threatened by Erika, but she was.
+Initially, Dre was surprised when he’d picked up on Angela’s jealousy because he’d never sensed that she was insecure about their relationship.
+But in the end, Dre understood that women were women, no matter how fine, how smart or how much cash they had in the bank.
+Angela would never admit she was threatened by Erika, but she was.
 For that reason, Dre always treaded lightly.

 At least Angela had bonded with Bailey.
 Whenever the two of them were together, any observer would’ve thought Bailey was her child.

-“I gotta go,” Angela said, her jovial mood, now impatient.
+“I gotta go.”
+Angela’s jovial mood had vanished.
 “I have a client coming in.”

 The phone went dead.

-Dre sighed, shaking his head.
+Dre shook his head.
 “Goodbye to you too.”

-He sent Erika a quick text, asking her to email the school so he didn’t have any issues regarding Bailey in the future.
+He sent Erika a quick text asking her to email the school so he didn’t have any issues with the principal in the future.

 Angela was right.
-He needed to welcome his new neighbors to Leimert Park.
+He should show a little hospitality and welcome his new neighbors to the hood.